UTH

 About Us

 Preparing the future public health workforce and providing them with tangible tools and experiences to ensure success, all while benefiting our communities in real-time is of the utmost importance.
-The ACTion Lab, created by the Office of Public Health Practice and Engagement (OPHPE), affirms this and supports the mission and vision of UTHealth Houston School of Public Health by connecting students with learning and experiential opportunities in the community and translating the school’s values into action.
+The ACTion Lab, created by the Office of Public Health Practice and Engagement, affirms this and supports the mission and vision of UTHealth Houston School of Public Health by connecting students with learning and experiential opportunities in the community and translating the school’s values into action.

 Listen to the Beyond Boundaries podcast presented by the ACTion Lab!